nikkilr88/egghead-asciicasts/introduction-to-reactive-programming/lessons/rxjs-use-rxjs-async-requests-and-responses.md

 What's `.flatMap` do?
 It basically flattens the meta stream that we got as output here, after it maps.
 That's basically what it does.
 In other words, it's emitting on the trunk stream everything that happens on these branch streams, and then it looks nice. `.flatMap` is kind of like `promise.then`.
 You can think of it as that.

-Now that we have this `responseStream` built from the `requestStream`, we can just `subsribe` to that `responseStream` and we can put it in the console.
-Now we have only one `subsribe`.
-We don't have that mess of a `subsribe` inside another `subsribe`.
+Now that we have this `responseStream` built from the `requestStream`, we can just `subscribe` to that `responseStream` and we can put it in the console.
+Now we have only one `subscribe`.
+We don't have that mess of a `subscribe` inside another `subscribe`.
 And, this works.

 ```javascript
 responseStream.subscribe(response => {